henryjameslau/henryjameslau.github.io/_posts/2018-12-12-accessible-colour-palettes.md

 Hue is the shade (red,green,blue), Chroma is the richness of colour (it's a bit like saturation but takes into account the colour of other white objects).
 Lightness is the perceived brightness of that colour.

 Whereas RGB could be imagined as a cubic colour space with each dimension going from 0 to 255.
 HCL works in a cylindrical colour space.
 Hue ranges from 0-360°.
-Chroma start at 0 but the maximum can vary with hue and lightness. lightness is from 0 to 100.
+Chroma start at 0 but the maximum can vary with hue and lightness.
+Lightness is from 0 to 100.
 Lightness is also dependent on hue and chroma.

 ## Colour considerations